andrediluca/personal-site/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a PhD student at the University of Trento.
-I'm active member of the ATLAS experiment collaboration.
+I'm a PhD student at the [University of Trento](https://www.unitn.it/en) and [Fondazione Bruno Kesler](https://www.fbk.eu/en/).
+I'm active member of the [ATLAS experiment](https://atlas.cern/) collaboration.

 I am interested in using machine learning tools to study fundamental particle physics.
 Much of my research focuses on jet physics.